rakvat/transform-social.org/content/en/texts/economics_faq.md

 <a class="anchor" name="more_than_survival"></a>
 ## [Would we have more than basic survival necessities?](#more_than_survival)

-Yes.
+Yes, that's what we should be planning and producing for.
 Depending on what a local community or single person needs, they can organize what they need to have a good life.
 In times of climate crisis, however, they might want to check if their needs and wants cause too much environmental damage.
 If there are good reasons for this, others will understand.
 If not, they might ask critical questions.
 Community and solidary often lead to more happiness than resource-intensive possessions anyway.

 <a class="anchor" name="non_local_goods"></a>
 ## [Would anarchist economies be only local or could we have e.g. coffee?](#non_local_goods)